polyseam/platform-engineering/docs/dagger/README.md

 Dagger provides an innovative way to write, manage, and execute CI/CD pipelines as code.
 By leveraging its graph-based execution model, containerized steps, and multi-platform support, platform engineers can:

 🚀 Build reusable and scalable pipelines

 🌎 Run workflows anywhere (local/cloud/CI systems)

 🔄 Ensure consistency across deployments

-🛠️ Easily integrate Terraform, OpenTofu, or Pulumi
+Whether you're streamlining local development or scaling cloud deployments, Dagger provides the control and efficiency needed to accelerate software delivery.

-With Dagger, your CI/CD logic stays the same, whether you’re deploying locally or on a cloud platform.
-Happy building! 🏗️🚀
+Give it a try and take your pipelines to the next level! 🚀